 1. Paid Media

-The medium or a platform that allows you to advertise about your restaurant stating your USP is called Paid Media.
+The medium or a platform that allows you to advertise your restaurant stating your USP is called Paid Media.
 For example, Advertisements, Paid SEM/SEO, paid influences; paid content in different influential news dailies and magazines is called the paid media.

 2. Owned Media